Heyimlulu/Discord-About-Me-Customisation/README.md

 ## Emoji

 - Unicode Characters
-  - `😂`
+  - `🍉`

 ## Timestamps

-You can use an [Unix Timestamp Converter](https://www.epochconverter.com/) for easy human readable date
+You can use an [Unix Timestamp Converter](https://www.epochconverter.com/) for easy human readable date conversion

 | Type | Structure | Example |
 | - | - | - |